raysandeep/FMIYC/README.md

 FMIYC helps you find the movie or show with a clean and user friendly UI where the user is just required to upload the video onto our website.
 Once uploaded, within a few minutes, we give the user the awaited name he/ she was waiting for!

 ## How to use FMIYC?
-1. Download the video
-2. Upload the video on FMIYC
+1. Upload the unknown video clip on FMIYC
-3. Click on search
+2. Click on search
-4. See the movie or show you were so confused about
+3. See the movie or show you were so confused about
-5. Enjoy
+4. Enjoy!
+It's that simple :)

 ## Technologies used:
 1. HTML/CSS